-Khopra Ridge or Khopra Danda Trek is one of the newest treks in the Nepal Himalaya.
+Khopra Ridge Trek is one of the newest treks in the Nepal Himalaya.
 Lying off-the-beaten- path, away from the popular trails in the Annapurna Region, the Khopra Ridge Trek route goes through a secluded and serene trail filled with awe inspiring views of Dhaulagiri (7th highest mountain in the world), Manaslu (8th highest mountain in the world), Annapurna Massif, Hiunchuli, Nilgiri Himal and other peaks.
 Khopra Ridge Trek offers you the opportunity to experience the beauty of the Nepal Himalaya as well as contribute directly to the welfare of the mountain communities living along the trail.
-A portion of your trip cost (200 USD) is donated to KEEP(Kathmandu Environmental Education Project), an organization that works towards uplifting the living standards of porters and guides through education and training opportunities.
+A portion of your trip cost (USD 200) is donated to KEEP(Kathmandu Environmental Education Project), an organization that works towards uplifting the living standards of porters and guides through education and training opportunities.

 Filled with jaw dropping Himalayan views, typical Nepalese villages, terraced fields and lush jungles,Khopra Ridge Trek is your classic Nepal trek.
 You begin your trek from Kimchi after taking a short drive from Pokhara.
 The trail passes through quaint Gurung villages and dense rhododendron forests.
 It is a delight to walk this trail in spring as splashes of pink and red rhododendron blooms cover the trail.
 The highlights of your trek are the hikes to Khopra Danda, Khayer Lake and Poon Hill.
-Khayer Lake Trek, takes you to a sacred high-altitude lake and brings you very close to Annapurna South.
+The Khayer Lake trail, takes you to a sacred high-altitude lake and brings you very close to Annapurna South.
 You can view this mighty peak up close and feel the sacred vibe of this magical place.
 Khopra Ridge Trek can be done by novice as well as experienced trekkers.
 This trek is also ideal for families traveling with kids.
 An experienced guide will be with you throughout your trek

 200 USD from your trip cost is donated to KEEP.
 KEEP is a non-profit organization which works for the welfare of guides and porters as well as raises awareness about the environment.
 The organization with its office in Kathmandu runs several environment and mountain tourism related projects and workshops, including free training and education for guides and porters.
 KEEP has been instrumental in helping, guiding and improving the lives of the least valued workers in the tourism indutry, the Porters.
 The organization also has a clothes bank which provides free clothing and equipment to needy porters.